 The EIS will examine how Manitoba Hydro's corporate environmental and sustainable development policies are incorporated into the planning, design, construction, operation and maintenance, and eventual decommissioning of the proposed Project.
 Sustainability indicators will be identified, described, and assessed, and incorporated in to the follow-up program.
-The EIS will also discuss how Manitoba's Principles and Guidelines of Sustainable Development, as scheduled under The Sustainable Development Act, are addressed and are met.
+The EIS will also discuss how Manitoba's Principles and Guidelines of Sustainable Development, as scheduled under The Sustainable Development Act, have been or will be met.